This article was first published in August 2017 and updated in June 2018.

-Langkawi is Malaysia’s Bali and Phuket all in once.
-There are laid-back beach parties at Pantai Cenang, thick jungles to explore, rich mangroves, white sand beaches, posh marinas and resorts galore.
-It is no surprise then that the list of luxury hotels in Langkawi is long.
-Let me pick the best ones for each type of luxury traveler.
+Langkawi is Malaysia’s Bali and Phuket all in one but in a much more manageable and reasonable size, and without the massive traffic jams of the high-season.
+There are laid-back beach parties at Pantai Cenang, thick jungles to explore, rich UNESCo-listed mangroves, white sand beaches, posh marinas and resorts galore.
+It is no surprise then that the list of hotels in Langkawi is long and includes beach resorts as well as marina hotels, tropical getaways and some which have it all.
+To help you make the right decision, I have picked the top hotels in Langkawi for each type of traveler.
+Scroll to the bottom to get a summary table with all of them in one.

-Best Luxury Hotels Langkawi: Casa Del Mar – For a home by the sea
+1. Casa Del Mar – The best hotel in Langkawi for a home by the sea

 The Andalusian chic of Casa Del Mar